 But there’s a certain blandness to such a modernist ethos.
 Sure, the message is clear; you can indeed read it perfectly fine.
 But the essence of emotion lacks.
 Thus, as with all philosophies, it was challenged and a counterculture emerged.
 Some daring designers sought to push the boundaries of legibility and normality by transforming type into objects full of meaning and emotion.
 Postmodernism gave way to experimental typography and the re-introduction of flourishes in typography that had long been taboo since the Arts and Crafts and Art Nouveau movements.
 Designers embraced illustrative typography as a rebellion against the bland sterility inspired by Helvetica.
 While Jan Tschichold may not have approved, this blatant opposition for the traditional showed that typography can be emotionally valuable.
 Typography becomes an art form with infinite possibilities for communicating a message.
 As Robert Bringhurst explains in his classic The Elements of Typographic Style, “Typography exists to honor content.”

 But how exactly do we use illustrated typography to set a mood and theme that communicates a message?
 The magic of illustrative lettering lies in that perfectly beautiful relationship between typography and illustration.
 The preciseness of the type designer, the creativity of the artist, and the narrative of the storyteller come together to tell a story that is rich in cultural and social expression.
-While hand-drawn type and letter embellishments may be as old as communication itself – take the beautifully detailed calligraphy of the Renaissance of the gorgeous engravings of the Victorian era as evidence – it wasn’t until the last half-century that illustrative typography transitioned from being merely a reflected of beautiful design to being a reflection of culture itself.
+While hand-drawn type and letter embellishments may be as old as communication itself – take the beautifully detailed calligraphy of the Renaissance of the gorgeous engravings of the Victorian era as evidence – it wasn’t until the last half-century that illustrative typography transitioned from being merely a reflection of beautiful design to being a reflection of culture itself.
 It has become a form of beautiful personal expression.

 The best examples of illustrative lettering can be found in album artwork, concert posters, and band t-shirts – all appropriate mediums rich with music culture and artistic expression.
-Consider the following excerpt from a post by design culture-extraordinaire Maria Popova.

 “Where pure typography sends a static message, illustrative lettering tells a dynamic story of … self-expression.
 Gig posters are a particularly rich source of illustrative lettering today.
 The best of them manage to preserve the artist’s recognizable name and identity, while wrapping it in a layer of whimsy and excitement that parallels the promise of a live show – and that’s exactly what illustrative lettering does, it keeps the core message readable and recognizable while drawing a mood and a story around it.”